UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ```
 salloc --nodes=1 --ntasks-per-node=1 --cpus-per-task=1 --mem=50G --job-name=TEST --time=05:00:00 --partition=general --account=AccountString srun --export=PATH,TERM,HOME,LANG --pty /bin/bash -l
 ```
+You can use the command<br>
+`hostname`<br>
+to see if you are on a compute node or not.
+If this shows `bunya1`, `bunya2`, or `bunya3` you are still on a login node.
+Do not start your calculation, compile or environment install on a login node.
+Make sure you are on a compute node.

 Please use `--partition=general` or `--partition=debug` unless you have been given permission to use ai, gpu or aibn_omara.
 The debug parition has a walltime limit of 1 hour.
 Use the `groups` command to list your groups- Bunya Account Strings will begin a_ .